How many roots and root canals does a tooth have?

 How does a dentist identify and locate all of a tooth’s roots and root canals?

-If variation in the number of roots and canals is so common, and so important for the dentist performing the tooth’s endodontic treatment to know about, how do they discover them all?
+If variation in the number of roots and canals is so common and so important for the dentist performing the tooth’s endodontic treatment to know about, how do they discover them all?

-The three primary methods dentists use are:
+The three primary methods clinicians use are:

-a) Taking x-rays.
+a) Taking X-rays.

 1) Two-dimensional pictures.

-The most common type of dental x-ray general dentists take is like the one shown in our graphic.
+The most common type of dental X-ray general dentists take is like the one shown in our graphic.
 It’s a flat (two-dimensional) picture of your three-dimensional tooth.

 What your dentist can learn from this type of film.

-An x-ray like the one shown below can reveal a lot of information.
+An X-ray like the one shown below can reveal a lot of information.
 Here are some of the details a dentist would notice: (The tooth in our picture is a lower first molar.)

 - Running down the length of root “B” you can see the clear outline of two root canals.